 2. Tread Depth and Wear:

 The tread depth of your tires plays a significant role in maintaining traction on wet or slippery roads.
 Regularly inspecting your tire tread and ensuring it meets the minimum legal requirements is crucial for safe driving.
 Additionally, uneven or excessive wear can indicate alignment or suspension issues, necessitating prompt attention.
+Tire Reviews suggests replacing tires when the tread depth reaches 2/32 of an inch (1.6 millimeters).

 3. Tire Pressure: